april-org/april-ann/CHANGELIST.md

 ### API Changes

+- Updated `matrix_ext_operations.h` to change API of matrix operations.
+All functions have been overloaded to accept an **in-place** operation and another version which receives a destination matrix.
 - Serializable objects API have been augmented with methods `ctor_name()` and `ctor_params()` in Lua, refered to `luaCtorName()` and `luaCtorParams()` in C++.